Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 Configure your DNS records manually to redirect all traffic from your domain to this IP (this is an `A` record from `*.mywebsite.com` to the external IP).

-Traefik's dashboard should now be accessible on the traefik subdomain (e.g., `traefik.mywebsite.com`) and all http traffic should be redirected to https with valid Let's Encrypt certificates.
+Traefik's dashboard should now be accessible on the traefik subdomain (e.g., `traefik.mywebsite.com`) and all HTTP traffic should be redirected to HTTPS with valid Let's Encrypt certificates.

 ## 3. A first "whoami" toy project